-Department of Neurosurgery Discharge Advice for Adults Following Implantation of an Intrathecal Baclofen Pump
+Department of Neurosurgery Discharge advice for adults following implantation of an Intrathecal Morphine Pump Information for patients

 This leaflet contains answers to some of the questions patients most often ask when they go home.
 It is intended as a guide.
-If you have any specific queries that are not answered here, please discuss these with your nurse or doctor.
+If you have any specific questions that are not answered here, please discuss these with your nurse or doctor.